wrzlbrmft/domains/README.md

 #### Remove Unused Exception List Entries

-Any exception not being a sub-domain of a domain list entry is unsed.
+Any exception not being a sub-domain of a domain list entry is unused.

 **Example**